100 First Foods For Babies

 Once your baby is ready to move on from purees to more textured consistencies, aim to gradually increase the size of lumps in their meals, i.e. by blending less or using a fork to mash foods instead of blending.

-Some good options to offer to your baby when introducing textures include:
+Some good options when introducing textures include:

 • Mashed lumpy fruit and vegetables